hybri-id/xampp_tools/README.md

 ### Installation

 You only need to download the xamp_tools.exe and copy it to your XAMPP directory.
-Then execute it and open scheduler, so you can follow onscreen instructions to backup your database.
+Then execute it and open scheduler, so you can follow on screen instructions to backup your database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>